-Only 16 years old and already well known: Maria Zabolotskaya - a young artist with big ideas.
+Only 16 years old and already well-known: Maria Zabolotskaya - a young artist with big ideas.
 Born and raised in the little town Staraya Russa (Russia), Maria inspires people from all over the world with her digital art.
-Due to a summer school participation in Vienna lasting several weeks, we had the chance to meet the rising star.
+Thanks to a summer school participation in Vienna lasting several weeks, we had the chance to meet the rising star.

 Mümsik Art: How new characters are created on an iPad

-You specialized in Mümsik Art.
+You specialize in Mümsik Art.
 Tell us about it - what exactly is Mümsik?

-Since when are you drawing?
+Since when have you beeen drawing?
 And why are you drawing digitally?

-I'm drawing since I can remember.
-In 2018 I started drawing on an iPad (the best birthday present I could imagine).
+I've been drawing as long as I can remember.
+In 2018 I started drawing on an iPad (the best birthday present I could have imagined).
 I wanted to try something new.

 To create digital sketches and drawings isn't common.
 However, for me, it's easier than to draw manually.

-My favourite App is ProCreate.
+My favourite app is ProCreate.
 As it contains a lot of useful tools, I can use it for the whole drawing process.
-So instead of different brush and pencil tools, I have access to everything in only one app - just by using my Apple Pencil.
+So instead of different brush and pencil tools in the analog world, I have access to everything in only one app - just by using my Apple Pencil.

 My goal was to create something extraordinary.
 Something new.
-As I grew up in an artistic family, it was not much of a surprise, that I'm following my father's and grandfather's footsteps.
+As I grew up in an artistic family, it was not much of a surprise that I'm following into my father's and grandfather's footsteps.